 Relative productivity is an important object in international economics.
-In fact, our model's implied link between the productivity differential and the real exchange rate resembles the classic Balassa-Samuelson effect, whereby the relative price of nontraded (or relatively less traded) goods and, therefore the real exchange rate is higher for countries with higher labor productivity.
+In fact, our model's implied link between the productivity differential and the real exchange rate resembles the classic Balassa-Samuelson effect, which is a statement that the relative price of nontraded (or relatively less traded) goods and, therefore, real exchange rate, is higher for the countries with higher labor productivity.
 This effect relies on the existence of a perfectly traded good and perfectly elastic substitution of labor between sectors.
-In the context of our model the basic commodity is the freely traded good and the commodity country always has an advantage producing it, but labor productivity differs across sectors.
-Nevertheless, the Balassa-Samuelson effect can still be seen at work in the sense that the price of the final consumption good is always higher in the commodity country than in the producer country, since it is more costly to produce it in or import it into the commodity country (and consequently marginal utility of consumption is higher).
-The effect of labor productivity is the reverse of that in the Balassa-Samuelson hypothesis because it is allowed to vary across sectors, so that when productivity in the final-good sector rises in the commodity country, it actually shifts labor out of the more productive export sector and into the (less traded) consumption good, lowering its price and therefore the real exchange rate.
-The potential role of differences in labor productivity across sectors that are highlighted in our model could be one of the reasons why empirical evidence for the Balassa-Samuelson effect is somewhat mixed (see Rogoff (1996) and references therein).
+In the context of our model the basic commodity is the freely traded good and the commodity country always has the advantage at producing it, but labor productivity differs across sectors.
+Nevertheless, the Balassa-Samuelson effect can still be seen at work in the sense that the commodity country's price of the final consumption good is always higher than in the producer country, since it is more costly to either produce it in or import it into the commodity country (and consequently marginal utility of consumption is higher).
+The effect of labor productivity is the reverse of that in the Balassa-Samuelson hypothesis because it is allowed to vary across sectors, so that when productivity in the final good sector rises in the commodity country it actually shifts labor out of the more productive export sector and into the (less traded) consumption good, lowering its price and therefore the real exchange rate.
+The potential role of differences in labor productivity across sectors that are highlighted in our model could be one of the reasons